11. Matrices and other arrays#

 (based on the dimnames

-attribute, which is a list featuring one character
+attribute, which is a list with one character

 vector), despite the names